-Telecommuters are a relatively large percentage of the workforce: 10.76% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Lake Villa telecommute to their jobs.
+Overall, about 9.47% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Lake Villa is a great place for families with children to consider.
 First of all, many other families with children live here, making Lake Villa a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Lake Villa has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Lake Villa’s overall crime rate is lower than average for the country.

-The per capita income in Lake Villa in 2010 was $34,280, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $137,120 for a family of four.
+The per capita income in Lake Villa in 2018 was $46,936, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $187,744 for a family of four.